joshuawprice/personal/howtopassai.com/docs/algorithms/index.md

 ## Time complexity

+The time complexity of an algorithm is the amount of computer time it needs to run to completion.
 A program step is a meaningful segment of a program.
 Although simple operations like addition or multiplication can take different time on a particular machine, we consider such primitive operations as single steps --> then we can count the number of program steps.